addyosmani/backbone-fundamentals/README.md

 });
 ```
 ####Alternate syntax
-There is also a [sugared version](http://requirejs.org/docs/whyamd.html#sugar) of `define()` available that allows you to declare your dependencies as local variables using `require()`.
-This will feel familiar to anyone who's used node, and can be easier to add or remove dependencies.
+There is also a [sugared version](http://requirejs.org/docs/whyamd.html#sugar) of `define()` that lets you to declare your dependencies as local variables using `require()`.
+This will feel familiar to anyone who's used Node, and can be easier to add or remove dependencies.
 Here is the previous snippet using the alternate syntax:

 ```javascript
 // A module ID has been omitted here to make the module anonymous